amphp/http-server/docs/classes/http-server.md

 ---
-title: Server
+title: HttpServer
-permalink: /classes/server
+permalink: /classes/http-server
 ---

 * Table of Contents
 {:toc}

-The `Server` instance controls the whole listening and dispatches the parsed requests.
+The `HttpServer` instance controls the whole listening and dispatches the parsed requests.

-The `Server` class has a [custom debug output](http://php.net/manual/en/language.oop5.magic.php#object.debuginfo), which isn't part of the public API and which shouldn't be relied upon.
+The `HttpServer` class has a [custom debug output](http://php.net/manual/en/language.oop5.magic.php#object.debuginfo), which isn't part of the public API and which shouldn't be relied upon.

+{:.note}
+> This class was previously named `Server`.
+An alias to `Server` name exists for backward-compatibility with v1.x, but may be removed in a future version.

 ## Constructor